GuintherKovalski/realsense_bidings_with_yolov5/README.md

 - `depthcam = DepthCam()`
 - `z = depthcam.getDepth(x,y)`

-And gets z in millimiters from the x and y pixel positions in the image.
+And gets z in millimeters from the x and y pixel positions in the image.

 ## Installation
 ### Prerequisites